 \begin{exam} Any $G$-operator system $S$ admits a $G$-equivariant \mbox{u.c.p.} map $S\to I_G(\CC)$.
 Moreover, due to $G$-essentiality there always exists a completely isometric $G$-equivariant u.c.p. map $I_G(\CC)\to S$ whenever $S$ is $G$-injective.
 However, if $A$ is a unital $G$-injective $G$-$C^*$-algebra, there need not exist a $G$-equivariant unital injective $^*$-homomorphism $I_G(\CC)\to A$.

 Indeed, let $B$ be the unital commutative $G$-$C^*$-algebra from Remark \ref{nonint} and let $A=I_G(B)$.
 Then $A$ is commutative, as verified in Remark \ref{comm}, and the action of $G$ on $A$ does not have the intersection property due to Theorem~\ref{essip}.
-If $G$ is $C^*$-simple, then the action of $G$ on the maximal ideal space of $I_G(\CC)$ is free by Theorem~\ref{kk}.
-If there were a $G$-equivariant unital $^*$-homomorphism $I_G(\CC)\to A$, the action of $G$ on the maximal ideal space of $A$ would also be free, which would contradict Lemma~\ref{google}.\end{exam}
+By Lemma~\ref{google}, the action of $G$ on the maximal ideal space of $A$ is not free.
+If $G$ is non-trivial and $C^*$-simple, the action of $G$ on the maximal ideal space $\partial_FG$ of $I_G(\CC)$ is free by Theorem~\ref{kk}, so that there cannot exist a $G$-equivariant unital $^*$-homomorphism $I_G(\CC)\to A$.